The Institute for Economic Empowerment of Women.

 COUNTRY: Afghanistan

-BUSINESS: MALAL Trading Company Limited (Fruit Processing & Trading)
+BUSINESS: MALAL Trading Company Limited (fruit processing & trading)

 Malalai, 22 years old, co-owns MALAL Trading Company (MTC), which specializes in fruit processing and trading.

 The company purchases, processes and trades dried fruits and has more than 100 warehouses and the support of 1,000 Afghan families.
 The company markets export products, such as agriculture produce, dried fruit and mining products worldwide.
+Other distribution products include chemical products, construction materials, machinery and equipment.

 For now, MTC purchases and sells fruit locally, but the company would like to break into the international market in the future.

 In order to run this large-scale operation, MTC has 89 skilled employees and more than 1,000 daily wagers and about 345 raw material suppliers.
+Malalai has 15 employees in her office.

 “We strongly believe that every successful outcome of an entity is proportionate to professionalism, expertise and dedication of people involved in that project and we can ensure such people.”